Admissions and Records

 • Chronic or acute illness

-The Chancellor’s Office defines impractical as impossible due to reasons beyond the student’s control.
+The Chancellor’s Office defines “impractical” as impossible due to reasons beyond the student’s control.
+The determination will be made by the Fullerton College’s Admissions & Records office.

-* You can complete the extenuating circumstance form here*
+* You can complete the Extenuating Circumstance form